-RWT is an opportunity to support students holistically in their academic, emotional, social, professional, and cultural identity development while guiding their exploration of careers in education.
-This grow-your-own program is one way of working to align the diversity of educators and students.
+Recruiting Washington Teachers (RWT) is an opportunity to support students holistically in their academic, emotional, social, professional, and cultural identity development while guiding their exploration of careers in education.
+This grow-your-own approach is one way of working to align the diversity of educators and students.
 Research on the RWT program from 2007 to 2019 shows program participants consistently have higher than both local and state averages for high school graduation and acceptance to college rates.
 Details can be found on our RWT reports page.

 - Professional development for RWT teachers

 If you have comments, questions, or suggestions, please don’t hesitate to contact us at firstname.lastname@example.org.